shrumo/cunta/README.md

 also fetch the packages from git (using `FetchContent`) that are not found.

 You probably don't want to use this.
 Probably, you'd be better of with [Conan](https://conan.io/), [vcpkg](https://github.com/microsoft/vcpkg), or other package managers.

-I just started working on this and I have no idea whether this is possible, so don't hate.
-Thanks.
+This builds the packages, offers no caching across projects and is generally just to improve prototyping speed.

 ## Example

-Imagine you want to get the great [fmt](https://github.com/fmtlib/fmt) (the only supported library now).
+Imagine you want to get the great [fmt](https://github.com/fmtlib/fmt).

 If you have cunta setup you would just write (in your `CMakeLists.txt`):